Alexandre Alexeieff: Early life

-While in Riga, Alexeieff saw a film for the very first time.
-This made a big impression on the boy.
+While in Riga, Alexeieff saw a film for the very first time which made an impression on him.
 He was surprised to find that the image which was projected on the screen could be seen reflected in the lens of the projector, which happened to be close to where he was sitting.
 He later realized that the image on the lens was the original one.